-2.3.4 Thread Safety & Thread Friendliness
+4.4 Thread Safety & Thread Friendliness

 mxODBC itself is written in a thread safe way.
-There are no module globals that are written to and thus no locking is necessary.
+There are no module globals being used and thus no locking is necessary.

 Many of the underlying ODBC SQL function calls are wrapped by macros unlocking the global Python interpreter lock before doing the call and regaining that lock directly afterwards.
 The most prominent of those are the connection APIs and the execute and fetch APIs.